 We gave ourselves a good 15 - 20 minutes break between the photos and entering the Reception.
-It gave us time to stop, sit and take it all in.
-Plus we had a couple of guests that only came to our ceremony and we could catch up to them in this time.
+It gave us time to stop, sit, take it all in and try some of our canapes, the vegetarian spring rolls were amazing!
+Plus we had a couple of guests that only came to our ceremony so we could catch up to them in this time.
 We were also able to sneak in a quick first dance practise!

 Entrees came out, Spicers had come up with some vegetarian options for our menu so we could have an almost 50 / 50 vego and meat dining experience.
 I'm the Bride, so I wanted to be able to eat!
 Such a good decision and the food as fantastic.
 Speeches started and Tim's best friend gave a hilarious speech, just gold, we'll remember it forever, especially considering we have it on video!
 Even our little 4 year old flower girl gave a speech, it was so cute!